VladimirBalun/OLSystem/README.md

 If installed, you'll need to see the versions JDK/JRE and Maven.

-## How to build AFS
+## How to build ATS
-Clone a copy of the main AFS git repo by running:
+Clone a copy of the main ATS git repo by running:

     git clone https://github.com/VladimirBalun/ATS.git

-Enter the AFS directory and run the build script on Windows:
+Enter the ATS directory and run the build script on Windows:

     build.bat

-Enter the AFS directory and run the build script on OS X or Linux/BSD:
+Enter the ATS directory and run the build script on OS X or Linux/BSD:

     ./build